ODAncona/API-2021-SMTP/README.md

 //TODO
 Afin de lancer l'application il faut exécuter:
 `java -jar app <victims> <configuration> <jokes> <mode>`
-### Configuration
-* **Clear and simple instructions for configuring your tool and running a prank campaign**.
-If you do a good job, an external user should be able to clone your repo, edit a couple of files and send a batch of e-mails in less than 10 minutes.
-### Compilation

 ## Project Structure
 ![diagramme de classe de l'application](figures/smtp.png)